-I, an authorized representative of (applicant entity ), attest to the veracity of the information submitted as part of the Hydrogen Refueling Infrastructur e (HRI) application, attest that the proposed FSE is not receiving funds pursuant to any enforcement se ttlement related to any California or Federal regulation, and declare that the information submitted accura itely represents the anticipated and intended design and operation of the hydrogen refueling station.
-Furt her, I understand and agree to each of the statements in the attached app , , veracity of the information in the app • • · · I understand that the following inforn • • website: Name of the Applicant Entit • s, Number of Dispensing Units, HRI Refueling Capacity, and Effective Da ate Range for HRI Crediting.
-By submitting this application, (applicant entity) accepts responsibility for the informa \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ the laws of the State of California tha and information submitted in this doc CARB are true, accurate, and compl • nie dria imermateri edermited te or it to are true, accurate, and compr 0.0.
-Signature Print Name & Title Date
+I, an authorized representative of \\\\\\ (applicant entity), attest to the veracity of the information submitted as part of the Hydrogen Refueling Infrastructure (HRI) application, attest that the proposed FSE is not receiving funds pursuant to any enforcement settlement related to any California or Federal regulation, and declare that the information submitted accurately represents the anticipated and intended design and operation of the hydrogen refueling station.
+Further, I understand and agree to each of the statements in the attached application.
+I am a duly authorized officer with authority to attest to the veracity of the information in the application and to sign on behalf of the respective applicant.

+I understand that the following information in the HRI application will be made available on the LCFS website: Name of the Applicant Entity, Station Name, Station Address, Number of Dispensing Units, HRI Refueling Capacity, and Effective Date Range for HRI Crediting.

+By submitting this application, iar with, the statements Signature Print Name & Title Date

 - (L) CBI must be designated pursuant to the requirements described in section 95488.8(c). - (M) An application and supporting documents must be submitted electronically via the LRT-CBTS unless the Executive Officer has approved or requested in writing another format. - (3) Application Approval Process. - (A) The HRI application must be approved by the Executive Officer before the station owner may generate hydrogen refueling infrastructure credits.
-If estimated potential HRI credits from all approved stations exceed 2.5 percent of deficits in the prior quarter, the Executive Officer will not approve additional HRI pathways and will not accept additional applications until estimated potential HRI credits are less than 2.5 percent of deficits.
+If estimated potential HRI credits from all approved stations exceed 2.5 percent of deficits in the priormost recent quarter for which data is available, the Executive Officer will not approve additional HRI pathways and will not accept additional applications until estimated potential HRI credits are less than 2.5 percent of deficits.
 HRI applications will be evaluated for approval on a first come, first served basis.